bronnie313/To-do-list/README.md

 ### Usage

-To run the project, execute the following command:https://github.com/bronnie313/To-do-list.git
+To run the project, execute the following command: npm run build

 <!--
 Example command: